skip-mev/block-sdk/blockbuster/README.md

     Name() string

     // Match determines if a transaction belongs to this lane.
-    Match(tx sdk.Tx) bool
+    Match(ctx sdk.Context, tx sdk.Tx) bool

     // VerifyTx verifies the transaction belonging to this lane.
     VerifyTx(ctx sdk.Context, tx sdk.Tx) error

-    // Contains returns true if the mempool contains the given transaction.
+    // Contains returns true if the mempool/lane contains the given transaction.
-    Contains(tx sdk.Tx) (bool, error)
+    Contains(tx sdk.Tx) bool

     // PrepareLane builds a portion of the block.
 It inputs the maxTxBytes that
-    // can be included in the proposal for the given lane, the partial
+    // can be included in the proposal for the given lane, the partial proposal,
-    // proposal, and a function to call the next lane in the chain.
-The
+    // and a function to call the next lane in the chain.
+The next lane in the
-    // next lane in the chain will be called with the updated proposal and context.
+    // chain will be called with the updated proposal and context.
     PrepareLane(
         ctx sdk.Context,
         proposal BlockProposal,
         maxTxBytes int64,
-        next PrepareLanesHandler,
+        next PrepareLanesHandler
     ) (BlockProposal, error)

-    // ProcessLaneBasic validates that transactions belonging to this lane are
+    // ProcessLaneBasic validates that transactions belonging to this lane
-    // not misplaced in the block proposal.
+    // are not misplaced in the block proposal.
-    ProcessLaneBasic(txs []sdk.Tx) error
+    ProcessLaneBasic(ctx sdk.Context, txs []sdk.Tx) error

     // ProcessLane verifies this lane's portion of a proposed block.
 It inputs
-    // the transactions that may belong to this lane and a function to call
+    // the transactions that may belong to this lane and a function to call the
-    // the next lane in the chain.
-The next lane in the chain will be
+    // next lane in the chain.
+The next lane in the chain will be called with
-    // called with the updated context and filtered down transactions.
+    // the updated context and filtered down transactions.
     ProcessLane(
         ctx sdk.Context,
         proposalTxs []sdk.Tx,